Is Working Out While Fasting Good to Get Lean?

 Working out while fasting can be a great strategy to get lean if done correctly.
+You need to know when to work out and fast to get the best result.
 Here’s some commonly asked questions about working out and fasting at the same time.

 You should always be consuming enough calories to be able enjoy being physically active!
 It may be lower than your usual amount but it is not healthy to cut calories so low that you’re completely exhausted and unable to do anything.
 If you can’t exercise, chances are you probably can’t think clearly either — which will affect your performance at work and your personal relationships.
 So when making a calorie “budget,” consider all of the above and include enough calories so that you can perform all of the activities that are important for a healthy body — including exercise, mental clarity, and good quality sleep.

-- Are there some types of workouts you should skip them all together?
+Are there some types of workouts that you should skip while fasting?

 Trying to do a high intensity workout or a strong run when you haven’t eaten in days is not ideal because you simply won’t have enough energy to execute the workout correctly.
 The point of HIIT is giving 100%… but if you’re fasting it’s unlikely you have 100% to give!
 So on these days stick to walking, Pilates, yoga, and light weight training.

-- Any tips for how someone can make sure they are energized/nourished enough for their workout?
+Are there any tips for how someone can make sure they are energized enough for their workout while fasting?

-- Is there anything they should do to help make the workout safer (ie drink more water, go in morning vs evening, etc.)?
+Is there anything I should do to make my workout safer while fasting?

-I discourage fasts and “cleanses” but do understand if someone wants to go on a lower calorie diet, depending on their starting weight and goals.
+If you’re fasting and also working out, I would recommend to make note of the signs your body is giving you.
 One important thing to note is that you should always be cognizant of the amount of food you’re eating (and not overeat) but do not obsess over calories consumed every day per se.
 The best way to lose weight is to do it slowly and instead of going “cold turkey” and fasting or cleansing, eat a little less at each meal until you become used to the new smaller amount.
 Then continue to repeat the process until your body is able to function on a healthier amount of food and calories.

 This way you will be able to lose weight for the long haul.
 If you just drink juice for 7 days, you will lose weight but once you go back to your usual habits you will gain all the weight you lost back.
 Remember, you can “cleanse” with healthy whole, single-ingredient foods as well… and likely start enjoy eating them in the process.
 That way you can continue your new clean eating habits instead of quitting or giving up!